 There are three eligibility criteria which must be met for an athlete to be classified at either UK or international level as athletes with “learning disability”.
-These are:
+For Inas class II1 these are:

 - Evidence of IQ – a full scale score of 75 or lower on a recognised and professionally administered IQ test.